 - Replaces PSK with SAE (Simultaneous Authentication of Equals)

-- Connection normally used with a pushbutton
+- Connection is generally used with a pushbutton

 - Prone to a brute force attack, can be broken in less than 11,000 attempt